aws-powertools/powertools-lambda-typescript/docs/core/tracer.md

 ### Methods

-You can trace other methods using the `captureMethod` decorator or manual instrumentation.
+You can trace other Class methods using the `captureMethod` decorator or any arbitrary function using manual instrumentation.

 === "Manual"